Welcome to Wrexham Season 5. Credit: FX Networks

 Will Welcome to Wrexham Season 5 include the women’s team?

-Will Welcome to Wrexham Season 5 cover the club’s cup run and transfers?
+Does Welcome to Wrexham Season 5 cover the club’s cup run and transfers?

 Is Necaxa part of Welcome to Wrexham Season 5?